mit-unicycle/mit-unicycle/docs/building/manufacturing.md

 ![Alt text](images/GT2_7_REDUCTION%20Drawing%20v1-1.png)

-//todo : add parameter list with the explaination of what they correspond to for pulley
+//todo : add parameter list with the explanation of what they correspond to for pulley
 //todo : explain parameters explain step by step the creation of the parametric design

 For this particular printing, the most important setting to consider is the **precision**.
 Given that we are printing pulleys with small teeth, it is essential for the printing to be as accurate and precise as possible.
 Here we used the option : **10mm Quality** preset from **Prusa Slicer**.
-To prevent the belt to skip, we need plates to help the belt stay straight in on the pulley, here's the blueprint of thoses plates :
+To prevent the belt to skip, we need plates to help the belt stay straight in on the pulley, here's the blueprint of those plates :

 ![Alt text](images/GT2_7_REDUCTION_plates%20Drawing%20v1-1.png)

 ### **1.3.
 Motor coupler**

 For the motor coupler, we machined them using the tools available to us.
 This approach enabled us to create a high-quality coupler specifically designed for the motor we had.
-We were unable to find any suitable couplers for purchase online that could be delivered within a reasonable timeframe, which is why we resorted to machining our own.
+We were unable to find any suitable couplers for purchase online that could be delivered within a reasonable time frame, which is why we resorted to machining our own.
 Here's the blueprint we created for this coupler

 ![Alt text](images/Metal%20shaft%20coupler%20Drawing%20v3-1.png)